 No, he hasn’t reverted back to the days of his violent mobster film career.
 And, no, we are not hallucinating.
 The act is in fact a symbolic gesture representing an opening to harmony and good fortune, the occasion is the launch of Nobu Doha, and the man who was Jake La Motta, Travis Bickle and Vito flippin’ Corleone actually appears to be smiling.

-This is a traditional Kagami Biraki ceremony, and it’s something the star (alongside his Nobu Restaurants’ co-owners Chef Nobu Matsuhisa, film producer Mier Teper and restaurateur Drew Nieporent) host every time they launch a new venue.
+This is a traditional Kagami Biraki ceremony, and it’s something the star (alongside his Nobu Restaurants’ co-owners Chef Nobu Matsuhisa, film producer Mier Teper and restaurateur Drew Nieporent) host every time they launch a

 We have been invited to attend the ceremony which, for a mere BD155, features free-flowing beverages and myriad plates of signature Nobu dishes such as salmon new style sashimi and scallop foie gras, and offers the unique chance to mingle with the assorted celebrities drawn inescapably to the buzzing glow of the De Niro spotlight.